Family Vacation Activities in Orlando, Fla., for Children with Special Needs

 Walt Disney World Resort, which includes the Magic Kingdom, Epcot, Hollywood Studios and Animal Kingdom, has services available for guests with cognitive disabilities, including those on the autism spectrum.
 A Disability Access Service Card, which can be picked up at guest services as you enter a park, is a tool to help visitors with disabilities enjoy the parks, including providing line-up areas in the shade and reducing the amount of time a guest has to wait in the regular line for an attraction.
 The theme parks also offer break areas, companion restrooms and accommodations for food allergies.

-Aquatica water park, a Certified Autism Center, offers a Park Sensory Guide to assist families with children with autism in planning a day at the park.
+A Certified Autism Center, Aquatica offers a Park Sensory Guide to assist families with children with autism in planning a day at the park.
 Visitors should visit the park’s guest services area for more information and a copy of the guide to the park’s water slides, lazy river, attractions and splash areas.
 Disney’s Typhoon Lagoon has a wave pool that can be soothing to children with sensory issues.

 Autism at the Parks offers advice for visiting Orlando theme parks.